sohamdev1/nuxt-blog/README.md

 ## Features

-1) Login the user by username
+1) Login the user by username (Only usernames at https://jsonplaceholder.typicode.com/users are accepted)
 2) create new post after login
 3) create comments each post
 4) Display posts